KassTiora/Education-Madagascar/README.md

 # Education-Madagascar
-This project consists of presenting the evolution of education in Madagascar from 2020 to 2024, as well as a forecast for the coming years.
+This project features a Streamlit application that visualizes the evolution of education in Madagascar from 2020 to 2025.
+It also includes predictions of student numbers or key indicators for the coming years based on historical data.